dxw/playbook/src/staff-handbook/dxw-time.md

 dxw time is what we call the time that our billable staff (Delivery+, GovPress and Strategy) spend not working on client work doing things for the company, along with other colleagues.
 What’s set out here is a general position and individual business units might have slightly different approaches.

-dxw time is everything that does not fit the ‘client work’ category.
+dxw time is everything that does not fit the ‘client work’ category on [Productive](https://productive.io/apps/).
 It’s time spent on activities that are business focused and help dxw to grow and develop.

 ## The amount of dxw time you can take